[pageinfo chapter=”social-organisational-and-cultural” chapnos=”6″ chaptitle=”Social, Organisational and Cultural”/]

 However, romance by letter dates back hundreds of years and it was 1848 not 1998 that saw the first tele-wedding [[St98]].
-The daughter of a wealthy US businessman fell I love with one of his employees.
-To prevent the affair from developing the father posted the unwelcome suitor to then European office and he duly went.
-However, the daughter was not to be foiled in love so easily and while her beaux was still in New York she recruited a priest, contacted him by telegraph, and while each were opposite ends of a telegraph line were married.
-Her father contested the marriage, but the courts upheld the marriage.
+The daughter of a wealthy US businessman fell in love with one of his employees.
+To prevent the affair from developing the father posted the unwelcome suitor to the European office and he duly went.
+However, the daughter was not to be foiled in love so easily and while her beaux was still in New York she recruited a priest, contacted him by telegraph, and while each were opposite ends of a telegraph line, they were married.
+Her father contested the marriage, but the courts upheld it.
 Love conquers all.

 Whether or not they were forged online, many couples and families are forced to have long distance relationships due to their jobs.
 Email, instant messenger and web cams have now joined or supplanted the traditional love letter, but are not a substitute for physical closeness.
 A number of more tangible ways of establishing physical contact have been exploited, some in artistic settings, some as research probes [[LM09]].

 Perhaps most common have been various forms of connected jewellery; releasing fragrant smells, pleasant sounds or comforting glows at one end when the other end is touched or stroked.
 This does not need to be for connecting lovers or partners, but others with close personal relationships.
-One piece, ‘Journeys between ourselves’, focused on a mother of 75 and daughter of 45:
+One piece, ‘Journeys between ourselves’, focused on a mother, aged 75, and daughter, 45:

 “Light sensors in each piece detect a wearer touching and holding the porcelain form.
 The partnering piece then softly trembles in response.
 We developed this haptic and tactile way of interacting with the neckpieces with the hope of facilitating a gentle, human centred mode of communication.” (from [[WJ07]])